JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `setColonyNetwork`

-Set the ColonyNetwork contract address
+Set the ColonyNetwork contract address.

-*Note: ColonyNetwork is used for checking if sender is a colony created on colony network*
+*Note: ColonyNetwork is used for checking if sender is a colony created on colony network.*

 **Parameters**